mozilla-services/socorro/docs/crashstorage.rst

     If this is set to ``True``, you must specify a ``storage_mapping``.

 **is_returned**
-    Is this field returned in Supersearch results or the RawCrash/ProcessedCrash API?
+    Is this field returned in Super Search results or the RawCrash/ProcessedCrash API?

 **has_full_version**